 Back on the balcony Emir is chitchating with his uncle who is parking his car in front of the apartment building.
 Right across the street the stadium emerges like a constant reminder of Emir’s dream.
 The dream to celebrate a game winning goal for his club.
 Be it as a player in the youth squad, as the club’s press officer or as a fan on the East Stand.

-FK Željezničar Sarajevo
+The club: FK Željezničar Sarajevo

 Founded in 1921 by railroad workers, the club won the Yugoslavian Championship in 1972.
 Zeljo – as the club is often called – was known for their attractive kind of play lead by the “Strauss of Grbavica” Ivica Osim.
 Although winning the championship in Bosnia six times in the last 20 years, the club has failed to qualify for any European competition since the end of the war.
 At the beginning of the 2017/18 season Zeljo played UEFA Europa League qualifications again at Grbavica but lost in the second round against the Swedish club AIK.
 Plans are currently examined to finish the reconstruction of the stadium in the next coiple of years making Grbavica a modern 20,000 capacity arena.